Frequently Asked Questions

 How do I score a script when reviewing it?

 Every time you submit a review, you must rate the submission in a number of categories, setting each of the sliders to a number between 1 and 10.
-While your own ratings are a personal decision, you should use the following guidelines in determining the proper score for each category:

-1-2: These scores are meant when the category in question, in your own mind, has no redeeming qualities.
+1-2: These scores are meant when the category in question, in your own mind, has few redeeming qualities.
 If the script is improperly formatted, if the dialogue is completely stiff and unnatural, if the characters have absolutely no development, you get the idea.
 These scores should be reserved for the worst of the worst and should be used sparingly.

 3-4: These scores should be given to substandard efforts in a given category, an area of the submission that might be poorly done but has some redeeming qualities or can be fixed with effort on the part of the author.